So-Easy Magnetized Drill Hack

 Wet Paintbrush Storage

 Painting Tool Storage StationOrganize your paint brushes, scrapers, roller frames, rags and paint cans with this shelf made from two 1x8 boards screwed together and reinforced with metal shelf brackets ($1).
 We built ours 38 inches long to fit three brackets of sliding spring grips ($4 each at a home center) that we mounted under the shelf for tool storage.
 Build and attach this shelf to a shop or basement wall, and you’ll thank reader Steve Sampson for enforcing orderly storage on all your far-flung painting paraphernalia.
-Check out these other clever tool storage ideas.

 Egg Carton Painting Props